gmacario/easy-jenkins/docs/building-capi-native.md

 # Building GENIVI Common API C in Jenkins

+**WIP: Updating document for CAPIC PoC Release 0.2.1**

 ## Prerequisites

-* A recent version of [Jenkins](https://jenkins-ci.org/) CI/CD installed together with the necessary plugins
+* A recent version of [Jenkins](https://jenkins.io/) CI/CD installed together with the necessary plugins
   - Tested with https://github.com/gmacario/easy-jenkins
 * An Internet browser able to access the Jenkins dashboard at `${JENKINS_URL}`
   - Example: http://192.168.99.100:9080/